 My Free Culture activism is nerdy too, inspired as it is by the Free Software movement.
 Theo doesn’t like it, and made fiercely pro-copyright arguments as only a proprietary software nerd can.

 I left my hometown of Urbana, IL, almost 21 years ago, with dreams of becoming a new age crystal-wielding hippie.
 I was 20 years old.
 Now I’m 40 (almost 41!) and will be returning with a feature film, for a film festival that didn’t exist when I was growing up.
-But first: the University …
+But first: the University of Chicago!

 If you know of an apartment in Lower Manhattan, Inner Brooklyn or Inner Queens, please let me know.
 I’m childfree and have a cat; I am also quiet, nonsmoking, nondrinking, TV-free, vegetarian, clean, and can pay up to $1,500 a month.Â I prefer top floor apartments (no noise upstairs, more sunlight, views – and I don’t mind walkups!) but am open to anything.
 I can be contacted here.

 Remember the days before digital copying?
 Every copy introduced small errors; a copy was always a degraded, inferior version of its parent.
 But entropy has a beauty of its own, as in this beautiful film By Alexander Stewart (it’s not embeddable, so you have to follow this link):